craigmckeachie/tql-2024-notes/react-exercises.md

 4. **Start the JSON Server:**

-   - Run the following command in your project directory to start the server:
+   - Open a new terminal window (leave `npm start` running) and run the following command in your project directory to start the server:
      ```bash
      npm run api
      ```